Chart Color Schemes

 Corowa faces educational challenges, with performance metrics placing it in the bottom quartile of areas assessed nationally

-The area faces educational challenges, with university qualification rates at 12.0%, substantially below the NSW average of 32.2%.
-This represents both a challenge and an opportunity for targeted educational initiatives.
+The area's university qualification rate is 12.0%, significantly lower than the NSW average of 32.2%.
 Bachelor degrees are most common at 8.6%, followed by graduate diplomas (1.8%) and postgraduate qualifications (1.6%).
-Trade and technical skills feature prominently, with 40.9% of residents aged 15+ holding vocational credentials – advanced diplomas (9.1%) and certificates (31.8%).
+Vocational credentials are prevalent, with 40.9% of residents aged 15+ holding them, including advanced diplomas (9.1%) and certificates (31.8%).
+A total of 22.9% of the population is actively pursuing formal education, comprising 8.3% in primary, 7.4% in secondary, and 1.6% in tertiary education.

 Frequently Asked Questions - Education